JetBrains/intellij-sdk-docs/topics/reference_guide/work_with_icons_and_images.md

 Each frame represents an icon, and a delay until the next frame.

 If you want to show somewhere that there is a long process, you can use the predefined `AnimatedIcon.Default` loader icon.
-This icon has a larger version of `AnimatedIcon.Big`.
+This icon has a larger `AnimatedIcon.Big` version.